 Enjoy your walk at and in the mire of the Wadden Sea.
 For sure it will be a beautiful, thrilling experience.
 One the world’s most unique day hikes.
 One that must be on your list!

 Note 1 – On 11 November 2021, the gentle guide Peter Rozema passed away.
 Post-mortem we like to dedicate this post to him.
 The picture, with Peter walking on the seabed, explaining the trail, was already our cover and trademark, and received even more meaning now.

 Note 2 – Although the crossing to island Schiermonnikoog is called Tocht der Tochten, crossing to island Terschelling is also possible.
 This one is considered much tougher, and only allowed if you are in excellent condition.
 They will ask for it, and you must make reservation far in advance.

-Note 3 – For more pics of this hike, click this link.
+Note 3 – For more pics of this hike over the sea, click this link.